yaseenyounus/vtf2md/README.md

 pip install poetry
 ```

+_You may need to restart your terminal after installing `poetry`_

 ## Usage

 You can use the `run.sh` (Mac / Linux) or `run.bat` (Windows) script to install the Python dependencies with Poetry and run the script on your behalf.

 ### Default path

-If a `variables.tf` file is in the same directory as the `run.sh` script, it can be called without any arguments.
+If a `variables.tf` file is in the same directory as the `run.sh` / `run.bat` script, it can be called without any arguments.

 #### Mac / Linux